Disputes with your community housing provider

 - An internal review by the community housing provider

-- An external appeal to the South Australian Civil & Administrative Tribunal (SACAT).
+- An external appeal to the South Australian Civil and Administrative Tribunal (SACAT).

 Internal community housing provider appeal

-If you are appealing a decision made by a community housing provider, you must lodge your appeal within 30 days of receiving notification of the decision.
+If you are appealing a decision made by a community housing provider you must lodge your appeal within the timeframe set by the community housing provider’s own complaints or review process.
+As a guide, a reasonable timeframe for both tenants and providers could be approximately 30 days of the tenant receiving notification of the decision.

-An appeal must be made in writing and must include:
+An appeal to the community housing provider must be made in writing and must include:

 - your name and contact details